Lavinia Valbonesi

-Ángela Lavinia Valbonesi Acosta (born 8 April 1998) is an Ecuadorian businesswoman, nutritionist, and social media influencer who is the current first lady of Ecuador since 2023 as the wife of President Daniel Noboa.
+Ángela Lavinia Valbonesi Acosta (born 8 April 1998) is an Ecuadorian businesswoman, nutritional coach, and social media influencer who is the current first lady of Ecuador since 2023 as the wife of President Daniel Noboa.

-A nutritionist, Valbonesi owns a healthy dining establishment, fitness center and has specialized in healthier diets and weight loss.
+A nutritional coach, Valbonesi owns a healthy dining establishment, fitness center and has specialized in healthier diets and weight loss.
 She has also gained a large social media following on Instagram and TikTok, amassing over 1 million and around 934,500 followers respectively as of April 2025.

 Early life

 Valbonesi was born Ángela Lavinia Valbonesi Acosta on 8 April 1998 in Chone, Ecuador, daughter of Italian father Furio Valbonesi (1953-2024) and Ecuadorian mother Gloria Acosta (b.
 January 16, 1968), She was raised in the Galapagos Islands of Ecuador.
 She studied at the Liceo Panamericano.
 She specializes in nutrition and is a nutritionist coach and personal trainer.
 Valbonesi stated that when she was 15 years old, she had body image issues until she attended a fitness conference in Australia in 2015.

 Valbonesi maintains a fitness center in Tampa, Florida.
 Valbonesi is the owner of a healthy dining establishment, Green Deli, located in Guayaquil.

 She began her social media career in 2014 at the age of 16.
 At first, her social media posts focused on her personal life, modeling and her lifestyle, however she soon began focusing on nutrition and fitness.
 She has also modeled for several beauty care brands such as Herbal Essences.